10 Best Back and Bicep Dumbbell Workout

 Execution Technique

-2. Slowly pull the dumbbells up toward your lower chest while keeping the dumbbell close to your body.
+3. Slowly pull the dumbbells up toward your lower chest while keeping the dumbbells close to your body.

-4. Now lower the dumbbell under controlled motion until it comes back to its starting position.
+5. Now, slowly lower the dumbbell back to the starting position.

 Tips